Convert Second to Shake

 Second to Shake Conversion

-The conversion of unit Second to unit Second is very simple.
+The conversion of unit Second to unit Shake is very simple.
 Since, as discussed above, One Second is equal to 100,000,000 Shake.
 So, to convert Second to Shake, we must multiply no of Second to 100,000,000.
 Example:-

 Second Shake